 When I think of the word Faith—this is what it helps me to remember…

 Yes, He is Omni.

-Yes, He stands ready to direct the course I pursue in accordance with His mind and will.
+Yes, He stands ready to direct the course we pursue in accordance with His mind and will.

-Yes, I still have a LONG way to go.
-That’s why I need Him now, more than ever!
+Yes, we still have a LONG way to go.
+That’s why we need Him now, more than ever!

 Yes, faith is the straightest path back to Him.
 In the next article, I’ll share with you what I think is the 2nd letter of the F.I.R.S.T. acronym.
 And why.
 Please share with all of us your thoughts and acronyms in the comments below.